wgross/IdentityShell/docs/example.md

 UserClaims  : {}
 Properties  : {}
 ```
-To inspect the API resources letering you may also us the Get-IdentityApiResource cmdlet:
+To inspect the API resources you may also us the Get-IdentityApiResource cmdlet:
 ```powershell
 PS> Get-IdentityApiResource